Do You Have to Speak to Customs Agents When Entering the U.S.?

 CBP agents have the power to stop and question you when you’re entering the United States.
 However, the Fourth Amendment to the U.S. Constitution protects you from unreasonable searches and seizures.
 This means that CBP agents need a legitimate reason, known as “reasonable suspicion,” to detain you beyond a brief, routine inspection.

 In practice, this means that CBP agents may ask you questions about your trip, your identity, and the purpose of your visit.
 They may also inspect your luggage and personal belongings.
-You are required to provide truthful answers to their questions and comply with their requests.
+If you choose to answer their questions, your answers must be truthful, and you must comply with lawful requests such as presenting your travel documents.

 Asserting Your Rights